how good is your decision making? … and are you certain about that?

 Translating this in to the workplace, whether looking at the broader context of the oil and gas industry or very specifically in terms of highly complex megaprojects, being certain you are making the right choices is critical.
 Indeed achieving high levels of certainty in your decisions and the implications that then follow on, can be the difference between projects being brought to market or failing at FID.

 As such, a key question for employees and companies alike should be how we can create greater certainty in our professional decision making.
-One such way to solve decision problems with higher quality and more certainty is through the application of techniques founded in behavioral psychology.
-This can be described as the theory of learning based on the idea that all behaviors are acquired through conditioning.
+One such way to solve decision problems with higher quality and more certainty is through the application of techniques founded in behavioural psychology.
+This can be described as the theory of learning based on the idea that all behaviours are acquired through conditioning.
 Conditioning occurs through interaction with the environment.
-Therefore behavioral psychologists believe that our responses to environmental stimuli shape our actions.
+Therefore behavioural psychologists believe that our responses to environmental stimuli shape our actions.

-Behavioral psychology has been used and tested in industries as diverse as aviation and retailing, and disciplines from economics to marketing.
-Indeed the concept should not be new to anyone working within the oil and gas industry either, most, if not all, safety programs include a behavioral aspect investigating why people undertake unsafe activities and identifying robust mitigation actions.
-At io, we believe in drawing on the best practice of oil and gas safety programs and applications in other industries, such as the use of game theory to inform the competitive landscape during the deregulation of European Railways , to recognise the benefits of behavioral psychology that can be applied beyond the safety arena.
+Behavioural psychology has been used and tested in industries as diverse as aviation and retailing, and disciplines from economics to marketing.
+Indeed the concept should not be new to anyone working within the oil and gas industry either, most, if not all, safety programs include a behavioural aspect investigating why people undertake unsafe activities and identifying robust mitigation actions.
+At io, we believe in drawing on the best practice of oil and gas safety programs and applications in other industries, such as the use of game theory to inform the competitive landscape during the deregulation of European Railways, to recognise the benefits of behavioural psychology that can be applied beyond the safety arena.

 DA encompasses the theory and practical application of techniques required to rationally, without bias, identify and assess the variables in decision making, and develop a recommendation for action.
 DQ is an extension of DA, which provides a framework for teams to not only solve decision problems but also assure the effectiveness of decisions as they are made.